-Students may not obtain a job during the initial 90 days as it will reduce our contact with them and diminish our ability to conduct a proper evaluation during this time.
-After the 90 day preliminary evaluation period has been met student and parents along with the administrator will discuss employment opportunities the student may be interested in pursuing depending on his continued length of stay.
+Students may not obtain a job during the residential stay as it will reduce our contact with them and diminish our ability to conduct a proper evaluation during that time.
+After the residential period if a student is determined eligible for the transitional phase, he or she will start their job search as they enter this stage.

-Students are not typically permitted to attend school during the 90 day preliminary evaluation period.
+Students are not typically permitted to attend school during the residential period.
 Some exceptions may apply in special situations.